raysan5/raylib-game-template/README.md

 This template provides a base structure to start developing a small raylib game in plain C. The repo is also pre-configured with a default `LICENSE` (zlib/libpng) and a `README.md` (this one) to be properly filled by users.
 Feel free to change the LICENSE as required.

 All the sections defined by `$(Data to Fill)` are expected to be edited and filled properly.
-It's recommended to delete this disclaimer message from the game repo using this template.
+It's recommended to delete this disclaimer message after editing this `README.md` file.

-This example has been created to be used with raylib (www.raylib.com) and it's licensed under an unmodified zlib/libpng license.
+This template has been created to be used with raylib (www.raylib.com) and it's licensed under an unmodified zlib/libpng license.

 _Copyright (c) 2014-2021 Ramon Santamaria ([@raysan5](https://twitter.com/raysan5))_